-- Drag & drop sectios of your PDFs into your notes.
-Though it’s a two-step process, at least you can do it.
-It would be better if they could make this a one-step process.
+- Drag & drop sections of your PDFs into your notes.
+Though it’s a two-step process, at least it’s doable.
+It would be better if it were a one-step process.

 - Collaboration lets you work on your PDFs with other people.

 Once you’re done working on your PDFs you have several options to export them.
-You can export with them with active hyperlinks and custom outlines by making them Editable.
+You can export with active hyperlinks and custom outlines by making a PDF Editable.
 For example, I could export this Paperless X digital notebook out of GoodNotes to Notability and all the links will keep working.
 You can also Enable Handwriting Recognition to keep your handwriting searchable in other apps.

 GoodNotes is first a note-taking app, then a PDF reader.
 It, therefore, has a few limitations for PDF reading.
 You can’t:

 - Add space around your pages to add more annotations

 - Annotate PDFs in cloud services

 - Create hyperlinks